phil3k3/philiplimbeck.dev/philiplimbeck/_pages/career.md

 you need to workout, you need to set aside time for social life and fresh air.
 You need to have fun at work and in your life.
 Going the extra mile in smart and efficient way becomes much easier when your body is healthy and balanced.

-This little bullet point list are pillars for building a remarkable career as a software engineer or any related position in the tech sector.
+The following bullet point list are my personal pillars for building a remarkable career as a software engineer or any related position in the tech sector.
+You might disagree with one or the other item, which is fine as well, but I want you use it as a blueprint to build your own principles on how to move forward.

 * Sleep